geeksblabla/geeksblabla.com/youtube/README.md

 The next step consists of generating access and refresh tokens.
 This step is performed manually.

-- Copy the JSON file you downloaded in the previous step to the youtube/ directory of the project
+- Copy the JSON file you downloaded in the previous step to the `youtube/tokens` directory of the project
 - Rename it to client_secret.json
-- On a new terminal tab (or window), run `nc -l localhost -p 3000`
+- On a new terminal tab (or window), run `nc -l localhost -p 3000` on mac `nc -l localhost 3000`
 - In a separate terminal tab (or window), cd to the youtube/ directory and run `node quickstart.js`.
 It will invite you to visit an OAuth2 consent form
 - Log in with the account you previously added to the list of test users
 - You will then be redirected to the redirect URL you previously configured.
 The query string will contain a "code" parameter.
 Copy its value